dbrugger946/bank-events/README.md

 This demo is a clone/rebuild/extension of the original awesome demo.

+Install/Build/Deployment to OCP

+Kafka topics:
+event-input-stream
+offer-output-stream
+atm-withdrawal
+atm-response

+Included Services (within this repo):

+event-emitter : Python app that generates events semi-randomly, and pushes into Kafak topics: event-input-stream, atm-withdrawl
+                Look at it's README.md file for tips on running in OCP

+customer-event-analysis :  Quarkus/Kogito service with a DMN business rules model that reads in event-input-stream topic and
+                            outputs offer-output-stream.
+                            Look at it's README.md file for tips on running in OCP

+fraud-alert-sb-kstreams :  Spring / Kafka Streams service: original CEP module from original demo, looks across a window of atm-withdrawl topic events,
+                            determines if potential ATM fraud (stolen card/pin) sends out atm-response messages indicating possible fraud
+                            Look at it's README.md file for tips on running in OCP

 Orignial Demo artifacts and guide

 Please open the Guide in a new tab with the following link Here